t3kit/t3kit-starter/README.md

     composer create-project --remove-vcs t3kit/t3kit-starter my-new-project
     ```

-2. Use as a template in *GitHub*.
+2. Use as a template in *GitHub* (recommended).
 If you are using *GitHub* to store your future project, then you can just clone *t3kit-starter* as a template to your new project repository with `Use this template` green button.

 ## Start with t3kit development